vggls/Kaggle_datasets_2_repos/chest_images_(pneumonia)_README.md

      3.2) Model evaluation (learning curves, predictions on unseen data & confusion matrix)

-4) **Summary of the aforementioned classifiers**
+4) **Summary / Comparison of the classifiers**

-We make remarks on the learning curves and the accuracy of the models over unseen data.
+Overall, for the pneumonia detection task, we see that the 2nd classifier achives better performance results than the 1st one.

-Overall, as expected, we see that **the model with the pre-trained layers performs better** with respect to all performance metrics.
+More specifically, it has **Recall = 1 (very important), Accuracy = 0.94, Precision = 0.89 and f1-score = 0.94**.

 5) **Additional material to be added in the future**